Diffusion Non-Additive Model for Multi-Fidelity Simulations with Tunable Precision: Numerical Studies

 \section{Numerical Studies}

 In this section, we evaluate the proposed model on four synthetic functions, each designed to test a different form of multi-fidelity dependence.
 The functions are defined as follows:

 where $r_w\in[0.05, 0.15]$, $r\in[100, 50000]$, $T_u\in[63070, 115600]$, $H_u\in[990, 1110]$, $T_l\in[63.1, 116]$, $H_l\in[700, 820]$, $L\in[1120, 1680]$, and $K_w\in[9855, 12045]$.
 The first one-dimensional function is from \cite{tuo2014surrogate}, which exhibits an additive structure (referred to as the additive function) and yields the exact solution $f(0,x)=\exp{(-1.4x)}\cos{(3.5\pi x)}$.
 The second function is adapted from \cite{higdon2002space} (referred to as the non-additive function), where $t$ is in the denominator, showing a nonlinear relationship between different tuning parameters.
 The third synthetic example is the multi-fidelity Currin function \citep{currin1988bayesian} from \cite{sung2022stacking}.
-The last synthetic example is the multi-fidelity borehole function adapted from \cite{xiong2013sequential}.
-The input locations are generated from the nested space-filling design introduced by \cite{le2014recursive}, at equally spaced tuning parameter $t$ over the ranges given in the last column of Table \ref{tab:numericaltable}, which also summarizes the sample sizes and input dimensions for each function.
+The last synthetic example is the multi-fidelity Borehole function adapted from \cite{xiong2013sequential}.

+The tuning parameter $t_l$ is chosen using a geometric refinement $t_l=T^{-1}t_{l-1}$ with $T>1$ and $t_1=2.5$.
+In the present numerical studies, we set $T=\frac{10}{7}$.
+The sample sizes are chosen following the optimal allocation strategy in Section~\ref{sec:theoretical}, using the recursive relation $n_{l-1}=\lceil T^{\gamma} n_l \rceil$ with $\gamma=2$.
+Additional results under different choices of $T$ and $\gamma$ are provided in Supplementary Material~\ref{supp:figures}.
+The input locations are generated from the nested space-filling design introduced by \cite{le2014recursive}, with the largest tuning parameter $t_1$ given in the last column of Table \ref{tab:numericaltable}, which also summarizes the sample sizes and input dimensions for each function.